 What should I do if I am at risk?

 If you are at a high risk for breast cancer, talk with your doctor to determine the best screening schedule for you.
+Women should talk with their physicians regularly starting as early as age 25 about their individualized risk for breast cancer, as higher risk women may benefit from genetic counseling or early screening.
 Sarah Cannon recommends that women ages 20-40 have a breast exam by their physician or practitioner ever three years, and women ages 40+ should have an annual mammogram.

 Healthcare professionals emphasize that there is value in conducting a regular breast self-exam in order to help identify breast cancer in its early stages.
 Sarah Cannon recommends that women ages 20+ conduct monthly breast self–exams.

 What about genetic testing?

 The United States Preventive Services Task Force has made the following recommendation for women considering genetic testing for BRCA mutations: